TwiVyass/vogue_clone/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is my attenmpt to make a clone of the original Vogue website.
+It's only a structure and a work in progress.

 A few resources to get you started if this is your first Flutter project: